GRaonix/Idle-Warrior/README.md

 Combat UI :
 ===========

-A tower system that show the progress of the character, at each top of the towers there will be a final boss.
-Each boss will grant passage for the next tower with a drawbridge.
+Health and Swing bars on top of the player and ennemy.\
+(Green and red);
+The player will move a bit with each hit/swing and the ennemy too.\
+Fade out animation when someone gets defeated.\
+Scrolling hit damage on top of player head (done and received), experience and gold earned.

 Main UI :
 ========
-Where the characters stats will be shown.
+Where the characters stats will be shown.\
-A link to the shop,
+A link to the shop,\
-A link to the combat UI,
+A link to the combat UI,\
 A link to the forge where you could craft new weapons / buy weapons.

 Level landscapes :
 ================